Español English

 Ehretia dicksonii prefers full sun exposure but also grows in semi-shade.
 Frost resistant to -10 ºC (14 ºF).

 The soil can be a normal well-drained garden soil with coarse sand and containing a little organic matter.
-They also grow in alkaline and poor soils.
+It also grows in alkaline and poor soils.

 Water regularly, waiting until the substrate has almost dried.
-They resist a few days of drought when they are established.
+It resists a few days of drought when it's established.

 Fertilize with a little compost at the end of winter.